 Meaning, Origin, and Miscellaneous information: O'Broin, meaning raven, can be traced back to Bran, the son of an 11th-century king of Leinster.
 It remains one of the most common Irish

-surnames in Wicklow and neighbouring counties and in 2016 was the sixth
+surnames in Wicklow and neighbouring counties, and in 2020 was the fifth

 most common surname to appear in the civil registration of births

-In 1890, more than half of all Ryan births this year in Munster, especially Tipperary, then Limerick.
-Only 13 entries in all of Ulster, and just 49 in Connacht.
+In 1890, more than half of all Ryan births were in Munster, especially counties Tipperary, and then Limerick.
+There were only 13 entries in all of Ulster, and just 49 in Connacht.

-In the mid-19th century, the singular form of Connor was the most numerous (5,377 households), being found mainly in Kerry and Cork.
-There were 1749 using the plural form Connors (especially in Wexford and Waterford).
+In the mid-19th century, the singular form of Connor was the most numerous of varients for this name, with 5,377 households being found mainly in Kerry and Cork.
+There were also 1,749 using the plural form Connors (especially in Wexford and Waterford).
 Those households using the name O'Connor numbered only 841 and were mainly in Munster.

-Of 266 births in 1890, 80% were in Kerry, Cork, Limerick, Dublin, Clare and Galway.
-Just 13 Connor/O'Connor births were in Ulster.Meaning, Origin, and Miscellaneous information:
+Of 266 Connor/O'Connor births in 1890, 80% were in Kerry, Cork, Limerick, Dublin, Clare and Galway.
+Just 13 were in Ulster.Meaning, Origin, and Miscellaneous information:

-The name comes from Conchobar, meaning 'lover of hounds'.
-The O' prefix, formerly discarded, has now resumed its position.
-The name remains very common in Kerry.
+The name comes from Conchobar, meaning 'lover of hounds', and remains very common in Kerry.
+The O' prefix, formerly

 The Neills and O'Neills were fairly evenly split with 2578 and 2720 households respectively.
 Just one fifth (537) of the former and more than half (1412) of the latter were in the six counties that now make up Northern Ireland.